z3c0/vistos_legacy/README.md

 #### `convert_to_congress_number(number_or_year: int)` <a name="convert_to_congress_number"></a>

 Takes an input value and returns the corresponding congress number.
 If the number given is a valid congress number, it's returned as-is.
+If the number given is a valid year, the corresponding congress number is returned.
 Invalid postive numbers and `None` return the current congress, and negative numbers return zero (the Continental Congress.)

 #### `get_current_congress_number()` <a name="get_current_congress_number"></a>